Engage Curriculum

 The Engage pathway offers an alternative learning pathway for learners that are working at very early levels of development (pre subject specific learning), identified through the triangulation of prior data, observations and assessment tools.

-The Engage pathway provides a nurturing environment where learners develop their sense of belonging, security and awareness of the school environment and the wider community.
 The priority is to promote positive communications and relationships; provide opportunities to explore the world around them safely, enhancing their ability to control their immediate environment and develop their life skills and independence preparing for transitions up to adulthood.

 Engage pathway